How to Give a Cat Insulin

 Try to administer insulin in a calm setting.

 If your cat is food driven, offer him or her a favorite treat and use the food to help distract from the injection.
 Some pet owners sit with their cat in their lap and combine the injection with time together to ensure the experience is pleasant for the cat.
+Avoid administering the injection over the shoulder region.
+Preferably, use the flank region where there is less fat that will interfere with consistent absorption.
+It is advisable to avoid repeated injections in the same location.

 Monitor your cat’s food intake before and after injection.